 Conversely, the study of the pressures and stress levels of medical translation professionals and certified interpreters in their position as utilitarian workers is a relatively recent field of interest.

-It is imperative that medical translation professionals learn to create that perfect balance between their jobs and their lives.
+Medical translation professionals must learn to create that perfect balance between their jobs and their lives.
 Being able to leave the pressures of the job behind when one leaves work is a necessary skill for even the most dedicated of professionals to avoid burning out and fading away.

 This, however, is exactly why it is so important that these individuals learn to create a meaningful separation from their work at the end of the workday.
 Meanwhile, it is equally necessary that while at work, their attention to detail must not allow for any issue, no matter how seemingly irrelevant, will be missed, left out or even altered in the slightest.